Do new spa etiquette rules apply in the age of mobile apps and deals galore? Read on to find out!

 In nearly all resort and day spas, you’ll spot a sign stating that cell phones are not allowed.
 And if you’re like me, you’ll probably start hyperventilating at the very thought.
 Yes, spas are about relaxing and leaving your worries at the door but it’s way more stressful for me to not have access to my cell phone.
 In this day of uber-connectivity, many people feel more at-ease if they can simply scroll through their recent emails, visual voicemails and text messages a few times during their day of relaxation.
 They might not respond, but they want to stay in the loop.

-Carol Ford, director of the Agave Spa at the Westin Kierland Resort in Scottsdale, believes that while that may be true, it’s not okay for a spa.
+Carol Ford, director of the Joya Spa at Omni Scottsdale Resort & Spa at Montelucia in Paradise Valley, believes that while that may be true, it’s not okay for a spa.

 “Even on a setting of vibrate, cell phones are annoying in a quiet space … plain and simple.
 That’s not even taking into account the cast of an iridescent blue light in a softly lit relaxation lounge!”